Yelp/golang-scribe/README.md

 easily reproducible.
 Thus, in this effort, we created this repo which contains both the generated Go files for easy use and the build process.

-*tl;dr* Easy Go bindings for Scribe which you can build yourself

 ## Example Usage